|

 AIRO Commits to Long-Term Rebuilding & Reconstruction of Aceh & Nias

-With the modest start up of just ten 9-meter fishing boats built for the village of Krueng Raya, AIRO has now gone on to complete nearly 100 quality fishing boats and large vessel renovation projects.
+With the modest start up of just ten 9-meter fishing boats built for the village of Krueng Raya, AIRO has now gone on to complete over 200 quality fishing boats and large vessel renovation projects.
 At the same time AIRO went from “just 3 guys from Texas” wanting to offer hands-on assistance to full US 501(c)3 non-profit status and Indonesian Yayasan AIRO distinctions.

 AIRO continues to earn recognition and praise from both Indonesian authorities and other NGOs – along with some notable dignitaries, like the Queen of Spain! - as one of the most efficient and effective aid organizations still operating here.
 Today AIRO enjoys the reputation as one of the best boat builders in the province!

-The AIRO Krueng Raya boat building facility has been operational since early 2005, a few weeks after AIRO arrived in Aceh.
+The AIRO Krueng Raya boat building facility has been operational since early 2005.

 |